Sphereon-Opensource/web-wallet/packages/agent/README.md

 # Agent instances

-The agent can be configured using several environment variables.
+TThe agent can be configured using several environment variables.
 Amongst these are variables to enable certain functionalities of the agent.
-The idea is that there are 2 agents with each a separate database:
+If you want to use Docker then there are 2 distinct agent versions you can run.
+- A standalone agent, to be used without the web wallet, only enabling REST APIs
+- The web wallet agent, enabling certain features needed for the web wallet to run

-- The SPHEREON **Issuer Agent**: This agent, running on port 5000 by default, contains the did:web of SPHEREON, and is responsible for issuance and optional storage of Verifiable Credentials.
-Creating DIDs from the REST API is disabled on this agent.
-Resolution of DIDs will use external resolution, meaning any did:web will be resolved to the actual https endpoint.
+- The Sphereon **Standalone Agent**: This agent running on port 5001 by default, contains the did:web of SPHEREON, and is responsible for issuance and optional storage of Verifiable Credentials.
+Creating DIDs from the REST API is enabled on this agent.
+Resolution of DIDs will use hybrid resolution, meaning any did:web will be resolved to the actual https endpoint, but it also resolved non-published DIDs only available to the agent.
-- The **Verifier Agent**: This agent running on port 5001 by default, it can verify Verifiable Credentials.
-It has no access to the database of the issuer.
-Creating Verifiable Credentials is disabled on this agent, but verifying them is enabled.
+- The **Wallet Agent**: This agent running on port 5010 by default, it can create and verify Verifiable Credentials using a W3C VC API, or using OID4VC.
 The DIDs will be resolved in hybrid mode, meaning the agent will first look whether the DID is managed by the agent and then generate a DID resolution result from the database.
 If not managed by the agent it will perform an external resolution call.

 # More details about the APIs and functions

-The SPHEREON VC API, is re-using features exposed by Sphereon's SSI-SDK, amongst which as API's and endpoint functions that are compatible with the W3C VC API, DIF Universal Resolver, DIF Universal Registrar and W3C did:web hosting.
+The Sphereon agent, is re-using features exposed by Sphereon's SSI-SDK, amongst which as API's and endpoint functions that are compatible with the W3C VC API, DIF Universal Resolver, DIF Universal Registrar and W3C did:web hosting, OpenID for Verifiable Credentials, StatusList 2021.

 Some more information can be found in the [SSI-SDK Github](https://github.com/Sphereon-Opensource/ssi-sdk).
 The [DID documentation](../../docs/DID-API.md) and [VC API documentation]() is also available in the docs folder in the